 Statins are a class of medicines that are frequently used to lower blood cholesterol levels.
-The drugs are able to block the action of a chemical in the liver that is necessary for making cholesterol.
+They do this by blocking the action of a specific chemical in the liver that is necessary for making cholesterol.

 Although cholesterol is necessary for normal cell and body function, very high levels of it can lead to atherosclerosis, a condition where cholesterol-containing plaques build up in arteries and block blood flow.

 In this article, we will look at how statins work, who uses them, and the associated risks and benefits.

 Fast facts on statins